pongo-pygmaeus/bumblebee-talks/2-phase/1-week.md

 - NAME - Fragment identifiers
 - NAME - CSS specificity & point model
 - NAME - CSS :before and :after

+### Git Topics
+- NAME - git clone vs fork vs branch… why do any of them?
+- NAME - git HEAD
+- NAME - What is a REFSPEC?